mikey242/kudos-donations/readme.txt

 Yes, Kudos Donations is a free open-source plugin.

+= Does Kudos Donations take a commission from my donations?

+No, we do not touch your donations.

 = Which payment methods are supported? =

 This plugin uses Mollie as a payment vendor.
 Mollie allows you to pay using a wide range of payment methods such as iDeal, credit card and PayPal.
 For a full list of payment methods please check out [this link](https://www.mollie.com/en/payments).